ioluwayo/scheduleBuilder/README.md

 Authors: Riko Hamblin
         Ibukun Oluwayomi

-This is a schedule builder application.
-The user selects their courses from a list and all possible clash free schedules are generated and displayed.
+This application is a schedule builder.
+A user selects their courses from a list and all possible clash free schedules are generated and displayed.